Jesterhearts/oozems/README.md

 minimum = "Luck * 2.5 * WeaponAttack / 100"
 maximum = "Luck * 5.0 * WeaponAttack / 100"

-[skills."4001334"]
+[skills."1111111"]
 profile = "lucky_seven"
 ```

-`4001334` is the Double Stab ID in the bundled WZ files.
-Quoted skill keys must
-be canonical decimal `u32` values without leading zeroes.
-A skill mapping takes
+Quoted skill keys must be canonical decimal `u32` values without leading zeroes.
-priority over the automatic Pirate bare-hands profile.
-If a skill has no
+A skill mapping takes priority over the automatic Pirate bare-hands profile.
-mapping, the server keeps the automatic Pirate behavior and does not guess a
+If a skill has no mapping, the server keeps the automatic Pirate behavior and
-profile from the skill's display name.
+does not guess a profile from the skill's display name.

 Summons also have independent profiles.
 A profile can expose properties other
 than damage, such as durability: